Fermion localization in higher curvature spacetime: Fermion localization in Gauss-Bonnet dilaton gravity

-We decompose the five-dimensional spinor as $\Psi(x,y)=\psi(x) \xi(y)$.
-In the massless case the definite chiral states $\psi_L(x)$ and $\psi_R(x)$ correspond to left and right chiral states in four dimension.
-The $\psi_L$ and $\psi_R$ are constructed by, $\psi_{L,R} = \frac{1}{2} (1 \mp \gamma^5) \psi$.
-Here $\xi$ denotes the extra dimensional component of the fermion wave function.
-We then can decompose five-dimensional spinor in the following way: \be \Psi(x,y)=\psi_L (x) \xi_L(y) + \psi_R (x) \xi_R(y) \ee Substituting the above decomposition in Eq~(\ref{fer}) we obtain the following equations for the fermions, \be \ee where $m_B$ and $m$ represent the 5D bulk mass and 4D effective mass of fermion respectively.
+Here focusing our attention only to the lowest fermionic mode in the brane.
+To serve this purpose we decompose the five-dimensional spinor as \be \Psi(x,y)=\psi(x) \xi(y).\ee In the massless case the definite chiral states $\psi_L(x)$ and $\psi_R(x)$ correspond to left and right chiral states in four dimension.
+The $\psi_L$ and $\psi_R$ are constructed by, \be \psi_{L,R} = \frac{1}{2} (1 \mp \gamma^5) \psi.\ee Here $\xi$ denotes the extra dimensional component of the fermion wave function.
+We then can decompose five-dimensional spinor in the following way: \be \Psi(x,y)=\psi_L (x) \xi_L(y) + \psi_R (x) \xi_R(y) \ee Substituting the above decomposition in Eq~(\ref{fer}) we obtain the following equations for the fermions, \be \ee where $m_B$ and $m$ represent the 5D bulk mass and lowest effective mass of 4D fermion respectively.
 The 4D fermions obey the canonical equation of motion, $i \gamma^{\mu} \partial_{\mu} \psi_{L,R} = m \psi_{L,R}$.
 Also it is important note that the left and right handed part of the extra dimensional wave function satisfies the usual ortho-normality condition.
 Finally, the solution of Eq~(\ref{fermeql}) turns out to be: \be \ee where ${\cal N}$ represents the normalization constant~\footnote{Applying the normalization of the extra dimensional wave function for left and right chiral fermionic modes the normalization constant can be expressed as: }.